 Note: The Communications Duty Officer (CDO) will assign the appropriate FM UHF link frequency.
 See the frequency chart for corresponding UHF channel locations, included in the kit.
+All UHF FM frequencies are pre programmed with a RX/TX tone of 110.9

 Close the lid tightly to prevent weather and rodent damage to the equipment.
 Test one FINAL time before leaving the site, to make sure the switches have not been accidentally moved.
 NIRSC recommends testing with the field units or ICP if possible before leaving the site.